gustavonikov/gustavonikov/README.md

 🛠 Tools:

-    🔸 ReactJs    🔸 ReactNative    🔸 Node.js    🔸 and others that you can find on my repositories
+    🔸 ReactJs    🔸 ReactNative    🔸 Typescript   🔸 and others that you can find on my repositories

 📍 I'm always open to try and live new stuffs!